suds-community/suds/README.rst

   * Added more detailed XSD modeling tests.
   * Added tests demonstrating how additional or replacement built-in XSD types can be registered with suds.
+  * Added new and updated existing suds.cache module related tests.

 version 0.6 (2014-01-24)
 -------------------------